 Who is it for?

-The Cooperative Academy is designed for teams working together on a single business concept, and intend to open their co-op within a year.
+The Cooperative Academy is designed for teams working together on a single business concept, that intend to open their co-op within a year.
 Teams of at least 3 people are required to apply.

 While the Cooperative Academy is open to everyone, we give higher priority to applications from teams based in Buffalo and those made up of members of traditionally marginalized communities, including Black, Indigenous, and other people of color, immigrants, queer and trans folks, the formerly incarcerated, and others who have been historically excluded from participation in the mainstream economy and opportunities to build wealth.